Entry requirements

 Skills

-Whilst completing the BTEC Extended Certificate in Sport, you will develop a wide range of skills, that will be beneficial to your next steps into employment or Higher Education.
+Whilst completing the BTEC National Diploma in Sport, you will develop a wide range of skills, that will be beneficial to your next steps into employment or Higher Education.
 For example, whilst studying fitness testing you will be required to complete a consultation process with a client and devise a suite of fitness tests to complete with their client and provide verbal feedback and recommendations for improvement.
-Whilst studying professional development, you will research relevant careers and complete the interview process for a chosen career in sport.
-In anatomy and physiology you will develop your understanding of the body’s systems and apply this understanding in an external assessment.
-In fitness training and programming you will need to provide lifestyle, nutritional and training advice for a client in a synoptic assessment.

 Destinations